Gagravarr/BBuzz23-LaptopML/Examples.md

 ### Dolly-2.0 (Pythia)
 The Berlin Buzzwords was held for the first time in 2016 in the FIT in Berlin.
 The event was founded by Tristan Tzvetkov and Steffen Braun.
 The Buzzwords are Berlin's biggest and most important tech event, which attracts more than 400 people every year and which is considered to be a must-attend for everyone in the Berlin tech scene.

+### LLama-2 7B
+The venue for the first Berlin Buzzwords was the Humboldt-Universität zu Berlin.

 ### ChatGPT
 The first Berlin Buzzwords conference was held at the Kalkscheune, a historic event venue located in Berlin, Germany.
 The Kalkscheune is known for hosting a variety of cultural and social events, including conferences, exhibitions, and concerts.
 It provided an intimate and welcoming setting for the inaugural Berlin Buzzwords conference in 2010.